hrsf84-Earth/mars/README.md

 ### Cliff on Mars

 An advanced movie database that gives passionate movie fans and studio executives easy access to movie data and social media stats of recent films.
+To support local sentiment analysis, legacy sprint team added mapping and geocoded sentiment graphing and regraph Google Trends information relative to the release date of a film.

 ## Team and Areas of Responsibility